3scale/apicast-operator/doc/operator-user-guide.md

 Details about the available fields in the `exposedHost` section can be found [here](apicast-crd-reference.md#APIcastExposedHost)

 #### Setting Horizontal Pod Autoscaling
 Horizontal Pod Autoscaling(HPA) is available for Apicasts.
-There are a few different scenarios on how to enable HPA:

-- By setting in the Apicast CR spec.Hpa.Enabled to `true` - this will configure HPA with the default configuration, please note, operator will only create the intial HPA object with default values but will not reconcile the values within the object.
-This is particularly good if you want to be able to configure HPA yourself post initial configuration.
-- By setting in the Apicast CR spec.Hpa.Enabled to `true` as well as the remaining fields, the operator will then create the HPA resource with the values provided.
-The HPA object will be reconciled from time to time updating the values to what's specified in the Apicast CR.

-The default configuration will give you a HPA with 90% resources set and max and min pods set to 5 and 1.
+To enable HPA set the apicast.spec.hpa to `true`.
+HPA will be created with default values.

+- replicas: min 1; max 5;
+- request resource requirements: cpu: 1000m; memory: 128Mi;
+- limits resource requirements: cpu: 1000m; memory: 128Mi;

+Requests and limits values can be overwriten within the deployment itself.
+HPA object can be edited and the operator will not revert changes.

 The following is an example of the output HPA using the defaults.

 ```yaml
 kind: HorizontalPodAutoscaler